Where can I get LMS help?

 I should have access to a subject or community but I can’t find it.
 What do I do?

-Once logged in to the Canvas LMS, your current subjects and communities will be displayed on your dashboard.
 To view all subjects and communities you are a part of, click on Subjects in the global navigation menu, then click All Subjects.

 If you do not see your subject or community listed under All Subjects, contact Stop 1.